markgemmill/dover/README.md

     ... dover
     0.1.0-alpha.0

-Using the format flag will format the version accordingly:
+Using the `-f --format` option will format the version output accordingly.

     ... dover -f 000r0
     0.1.0a0

 If there are multiple versioned files and the versions are out of sync:

     ... dover
     README.md:2 0.1.0-dev.0
     main.go  :3 0.2.0

 ### Reviewing Version Increment Changes